History of David Lynch in Timeline

 In 2006, David Lynch directed the experimental thriller "Inland Empire".

-In 2006, David Lynch wrote "Catching the Big Fish: Meditation, Consciousness, and Creativity", a book describing his creative processes, stories from his career, and the benefits of Transcendental Meditation.
-The book uses a metaphor from fishing to explain the creative process.
+In 2006, David Lynch wrote "Catching the Big Fish: Meditation, Consciousness, and Creativity", a book detailing his creative processes, career stories, and the benefits of Transcendental Meditation.

 Catching the Big Fish: Meditation, Consciousness, and Creativity: 10th Anniversary Edition